FrancescoZumo/valence-arousal-video-estimation/README.md

 For evaluating our method we also used the continuous LIRIS-ACCEDE dataset and the AGAIN dataset: https://again.institutedigitalgames.com/

-for running the code, adapt all settings and parameters inside `main.py` for your needs and run the code.
-Several models were implemented and the code can be expanded by adding more networks inside `models.py`
+For training a model, modify all settings and parameters inside `main.py` according to your needs and run the script.
+The code can be expanded by adding more networks inside `models.py`